 Your iron gate provider should have a recommended lubricant for your gate, which should typically be applied every 6 months or so.
 Be sure to lubricate the chain, pulley, wheels, hinges, screws and any other important components as these are what make the gate work properly.

 Be mindful of swing and slide gates – many have internal chains that require lubrication as well, but never use WD 40 or heavy oil to lubricate parts.
-Instead, use white lithium grease, oil (a little messy) or a silicon base lubricant which can be found at your local Home Depot or other supplier.
+Instead, use white lithium grease, oil (a little messy) or a silicon base lubricant which can be found at your local Home Depot or another supplier.
 Ask a representative for assistance.

 - Lookout for Pests or Rodents